PelionIoT/connected-lights-cloud/docs/4_connectivity.md

 ##### Program logic

-The code sample above sets up the connection.
+The code sample above only sets up the connection.
 You can now define some logic for this program:

 1. The color of the LED should be configurable.
 1. The period between the moment of motion detection to the moment lights go out should be configurable.